THE MEDICINAL PLANT GARDEN

-The Medicinal Plant Garden at the IMHM was created and is maintained by Purdue Master Gardeners of Marion County.
-The garden features over 90 different medicinal plants, including trees, shrubs, and vines as well as annuals and herbaceous species.
+The Medicinal Plant Garden at the IMHM is maintained by Purdue Master Gardeners of Marion County.
+The garden features over 120 different medicinal plants, including trees, shrubs, and vines as well as annuals and herbaceous species.
 Nearly half of the specimens are Native American medicinal plants, while others originated in Europe, Asia, and Africa.
 So that a visit to the garden can be an educational as well as aesthetic experience, each plant is accompanied by signage stating its origin, what parts had medicinal uses, and what some of those uses were.
 Common and scientific names are given.

 The garden is for the purpose of demonstration - not prescription.
 Visitors should gain a greater appreciation for the historic sources of medicinal remedies and enjoy the fascinating stories that the plants have to tell.
-Neither the Master Gardeners nor the IMHM intend to encourage the used of any herbal treatment.
+Neither the Master Gardeners nor the IMHM intend to encourage the use of any herbal treatment.
 "Natural" does not mean "Safe."
 Many medicinal plants have toxic, sometimes dangerous effects.
 Visitors should consult with their health care professional concerning anything they learn in the garden.

 More extensive information about the plants and about herbal medicinal preparation in general is available in an illustrated Guide to the Medicinal Plant Garden.
 Download the guide here.